-The easy drag and drop interface of the tool allows you to quickly rearrange your to-dos according to your priorities.
+The easy drag-and-drop interface of the tool allows you to rearrange your to-dos according to your priorities quickly.
 Use headings functionality to create categories of your tasks and give more structure to what you need to do next.

 - Tasks and checklists management.